The Boater's Guide of Arizona: A Handbook of Boating Laws and Responsibilities

 The Official Boating Handbook of the Arizona Game and Fish Department - Web Version

 Table of Contents

-In addition to the above requirements, vessels 16 feet in length or longer, except a canoe or kayak, must have one U.S. Coast Guard–approved throwable flotation device on board and readily accessible.
+In addition to the above requirements, vessels 16 feet in length or longer, except a canoe or kayak, must have one USCG–approved throwable device on board and readily accessible.

-All children 12 years of age and younger must wear a U.S. Coast Guard–approved wearable personal flotation device (PFD) while underway on any vessel.
+All children 12 years of age and younger must wear a USCG–approved wearable life jacket while underway on any vessel.
 The life jacket (PFD) must be fastened according to the manufacturer’s recommended use and must fit the child properly.

-Each person on a PWC must wear a U.S. Coast Guard–approved wearable personal flotation device; and all closures of the personal flotation device must be fastened or secured according to the manufacturer’s design or recommended use and must be adjusted for a snug fit.
+Each person on a PWC must wear a USCG–approved wearable life jacket; and all closures of the life jacket must be fastened or secured according to the manufacturer’s design or recommended use and must be adjusted for a snug fit.

-Each person being towed behind a vessel on water skis or a similar device must wear a life jacket (PFD) or buoyant belt.
-Note, however, that buoyant belts are not approved by the U.S. Coast Guard.
+Each person who is wakesurfing or being towed behind a vessel on water skis or a similar device must wear a life jacket.

 Offshore Life Jackets (Wearable)